ronyshabo/CRM-Django/Readme.txt

-always remember, when you want to start working on django, yopu have to start an app, containerized module of code. responsible for a single aspect of the project.
+always remember, when you want to start working on django, you have to start an app, containerized module of code. responsible for a single aspect of the project.
 eg: user, billing, such